 This post may contain links to Amazon or other partners.
 Your purchases via these links may benefit Create Whimsy.
 Read more about our affiliate linking policy.

 How much thread do you need to make a Kumihimo bracelet?

 You work Kumihimo with 8 threads.
 Measure your wrist.
-Mulitply that times 3 and add at least 2-3 inches.
-So, if you wrist is 7-inches, you will have 3 x7 = 21″ PLUS 3-inches = 24-inches.
-So, you will cut 8 pieces of your thread that are 24-inches long.
+Multiply that times 3 and add at least 2-3 inches.
+So, if your wrist is 7-inches, you will have 3 x7 = 21″ PLUS 3-inches = 24-inches.
+So, you will cut 8 pieces of your thread that are each 24-inches long.